season-link/docs/README.md

 - refusing / granting applicants to their job offers
 - creating job offers

-Hence, mock API will be created to mimic expected behavior.
+Hence, a mock API will be created to mimic expected behavior.

 ## Technical Overview